guanchuwang/division/README.md

 In our project, we have an instructive observation: **DNN backward propagation mainly utilizes the low-frequency component (LFC) of the activation maps, while the majority of memory is for caching the high-frequency component (HFC) during the training.**
 This indicates the HFC of activation maps is highly redundant and compressible during DNN training.
-To this end, we propose a concise and transparent framework to reduce the memory cost of DNN training, Dual ActIVation PrecISION (DIVISION).
+To this end, we propose a simple and transparent framework to reduce the memory cost of DNN training, Dual ActIVation PrecISION (DIVISION).
 During the training, DIVISION preserves the high-precision copy of LFC and compresses the HFC into a light-weight copy with low numerical precision.
 This can significantly reduce the memory cost without negatively affecting the precision of DNN backward propagation such that it maintains competitive model accuracy.